 Your visit can begin with a flight from the nearest Norwegian Air gateway to Oslo.
 And you'll be impressed by the efficient Flytoget express train that can transport you directly from the airport to Oslo's Central Station.

-Now discover the unique charms Oslo holds for couples on the following pages.
+Now discover the unique charms Oslo holds for couples on the following slides.
 With an Oslo Pass, you can get discounted admission to many of them plus the hop-on-hop-off bus, boat sightseeing, free entry to swimming pools, free guided walks, and unlimited free travel by bus, tram, underground, boat and local train within the city.

 Until you get your bearings, following the Stranden is a good way to acclimate yourself to the city.
 The social hub of Oslo, the Stranden is a prime place for dining and people-watching with a water view.